'Ghost nets': How lost and abandoned fishing gear is destroying marine wildlife | CBC News

 It's unknown how much ghost gear is lying beneath the surface of B.C.'s coastal waters.
 The materials can sit underwater for decades, even centuries, disrupting marine ecosystems and killing wildlife.

-After years of witnessing the damage firsthand, Scott decided to launch a cleanup program alongside his close friend, Gideon Jones.
+After years of witnessing the damage first-hand, Scott decided to launch a cleanup program with his close friend Gideon Jones.

 It's called the Emerald Sea Protection Society (ESPS), and the group's effort to remove nets along the Gulf Islands — located between Vancouver Island and B.C.'s south coast — is featured in a new documentary called Ghost Nets.